kavaskar786/Notes/notes/js_notes/js_by_linkedin.md

 		2. ... is called spread operator
 		3. JSON stands for java script object notation
 		4. we can able to use different data types
+		5. object.hasOwnProperty() - will check wether the object has the particular property in the open brackets
 	2. array
 		1. this data struct will preserve their order
 		2. [] is used to create a array